 All cryptographic certificates have an effective lifetime.
-This lifetime is defined in the validity fields notBefore and notAfter values stored within the cryptographic certificate.
-A cryptographic certificate should not be used prior to the date configured in the notBefore field.
-The cryptographic certificate is considered expired after the date configured in the notAfter field and should not be used after that date.
+This lifetime is defined in the validity fields notBefore and notAfter values stored within each cryptographic certificate.
+Ideally, a cryptographic certificate should not be used prior to the date configured in the notBefore field.
+The cryptographic certificate is considered as expired beyond the date configured in the notAfter field and should not be used after that date.

-When a cryptographic certificate nears its expiration time, then a RASLOG is generated with the configured warning level.
+When a cryptographic certificate nears its expiration date, then a notification is generated with the configured warning level.